Ryan Poles: Chicago Bears

 On January 25, 2022, Poles was named the general manager of the Chicago Bears, replacing Ryan Pace.
-Poles' first significant move with the Bears was trading linebacker Khalil Mack to the Los Angeles Chargers for a second round pick in the 2022 NFL Draft and a sixth round pick in 2023.
+He hired Matt Eberflus as the team's head coach on January 27.
+Poles' first significant move with the Bears was trading Pro Bowl linebacker Khalil Mack and his salary cap hit to the Los Angeles Chargers for a second-round pick in the 2022 NFL draft and a sixth-round pick in 2023.